There’s no dissent that archery is a fun sport, even though it brings along its complications and hazards.

 You must clearly mark a line about fifty yards from the target, called the shooting line, and the archers should only shoot astride this line.

-If you’re concerned about where to place your target, then it single-handedly depends on the size of your yard; if you have a large area, fifty yards is the go-to number, while we prefer twenty or even thirty if there’s a shortage of land.
+If you’re concerned about where to place your target, then it single-handedly depends on the size of your yard.
+If you’ve a large area, fifty yards is the go-to number, while we prefer twenty or even thirty if there’s a shortage of land.

 Again, if you can afford and sustain a wide archery range, then we recommend adding a waiting line (where forthcoming archers) wait four meters away from the shooting line.